revgizmo/engager/function_dependencies_diagram.md

-# Function Dependencies Diagram for zoomstudentengagement Package
+# Function Dependencies Diagram for engager Package

-This diagram shows all exported functions and their dependencies on internal functions in the zoomstudentengagement R package.
+This diagram shows all exported functions and their dependencies on internal functions in the engager R package.

 ```mermaid
 graph TD